Access & Special Needs

 Lost and found is located at the Security Desk on Level 1 near the main exit.

-A mailbox is located on the north side of the Museum.
+A mailbox is located outside near the flagpole on the north side of the Museum.

 Photography, video or any other reproduction of images for personal use is permitted in the Museum’s permanent collections galleries, but is not permitted in temporary exhibition galleries unless otherwise marked.
 With the exception of reporters on assignment escorted by staff, cameras must be handheld and no flash photography or tripods are allowed.
 Please direct inquiries to Maura O’Neal, media relations manager, [email protected].